 To address this imbalance is notably a complex task.
 It requires a fundamental shift in how security is achieved.
 The answer we are looking for lies in technology, specifically in smarter, more adaptive, and integrated systems that reduce reliance on human operators while enhancing performance.
 Modern systems must be able to monitor, detect, identify, assess, and predict situations with minimal human interference.

-So, what will the new technology, or new tech bring?
+What will the new technology bring?

 As trained personnel become scarce, new tech helps shoulder the operational burden by automating routine tasks, reducing decision fatigue, and empowering humans to focus on context-driven challenges.
 This human-machine synergy is key to efficient and scalable border security.